 Creeping Charlie, or ground ivy, is one of the worst types of weeds.
 This rapidly growing vine can create thick mats, covering and choking out your grass.
 If you’re trying to figure out how to get rid of Creeping Charlie, you’re not alone.
 This resilient weed is notoriously difficult to eradicate, and battling it takes vigilance.

 An efficient way to keep your lawn weed-free is by hiring a professional lawn care company that can keep your lawn in tip-top shape through regular lawn care practices.
 The This Old House Reviews Team recommends TruGreen for all of your lawn care needs.
-You can get a free quote from TruGreen by calling 1-866-817-2287 or filling out this simple form.

 What Is Creeping Charlie?